 Storing up: Wallets and purses are filled up with money and kitchen cupboards are stocked up with food, as they are believed to bring prosperity in the year ahead.
 It is believed that empty pockets or empty cupboards portend a sign of poverty!

 "Wishing Everyone Happy Ponggal and a New Year.
-May all your wishes come true and GOD bless you with Good Health, Prosperity and Enlightenment this year !" ~ from IKS Academy Team
+May all your wishes come true and GOD bless you with Greater Health, Prosperity and Enlightenment this year !" ~ from IKS Academy Team